a-pradono/food_recipe/README.md

   <img width="500" height="500" src="https://github.com/a-pradono/food_recipe/blob/main/images/plot01.png">
 </p>

 Users can query the system based on the ingredients available at home to get personalized recipe recommendations.
 For example, the user inputs **bread, patties, and mushroom** as the available ingredients.
-After entering the ingredients, the system recommends two recipe options, each providing detailed information such as the meal name, preparation and cooking time, calories, protein content, and full instructions, allowing users to easily choose between them.
+After entering the ingredients, the system recommends two recipe options, each providing detailed information such as the meal name, preparation and cooking time, calories, protein content, and full instructions.
+This allows users to easily choose between them.

 <p align="center">
   <img width="700" height="500" src="https://github.com/a-pradono/food_recipe/blob/main/images/plot03.PNG">